lordnull/rec2json/README.md

 records that have been compiled using rec2json.
 * Generated module has accessor functions for fields and field_names for list of fields in the record.
-* Above feature can be surpressed.
+* Above feature can be surpressed, and is careful by default.
 * Generated module exports functions to examine structure and types for a record.